Hebbe1234/P1/README.md

 ## Coding conventions

-- The code must clearly show that it has been developed through a paradigm of top-down programming med trinvis forfindelse
+- The code must clearly show that it has been developed through a paradigm of top-down programmering med trinvis forfindelse
   - General code at the top of the file
   - More and more specific code as the file goes on´